SyedMuzamilM/blog/src/content/blog/a-bignners-guid-to-bitwise-operators-understanding-not-and-or-and-xor.md

   ]
 ---

 In one of my previous articles, I explained what bitwise operators are. and I explained bit shifting operators, and how they work with some examples if you have not read that article [click here](https://www.blackkalu.com/blog/what-are-bitwise-operators/).
 Also, it would be best if you had some understanding of the [binary number system](https://www.blackkalu.com/blog/introduction-to-binary-number-system/) to properly understand this article.
-Without wasting any more time let's dive into the article.
+Now, let's dive into the article.

 ## Bitwise AND Operator

 Bitwise AND denoted by `&` almost works in the same way as logical AND (&&).
 If we talk about logical AND we check two conditions (operands) one on the left side of && and another on the right side, and if both the conditions are true, it will return true else false.
 We can say Logical AND works on Booleans.
-Bitwise AND works in the same way but it operators on bits.
+Bitwise AND (&) works the same way, but it operators on bits rather than numbers.
 Let's consider 0 as false and 1 as true.
 In that case, Bitwise AND would work the same way as Logical AND.
 If both the right and left sides are 1 (true) then it will return 1 else 0 (false).

 In other words, we can say Bitwise AND takes two numbers as operands and returns 1 if both operands are 1 else 0.
 Following is the Truth table for the Bitwise AND operator.